Labeeb1234/amr/README.md

 - **Note**
-  - packages like plotjuggler can be used to data visualization on-line and [rqt_reconfiguration_tool]() for dynamic tuning of the nav2 params(may not work for all the parameters)
+  - Packages like plotjuggler can be used to data visualization on-line and [rqt_reconfiguration_tool](https://github.com/ros-visualization/rqt_reconfigure) for dynamic tuning of the nav2 params(may not work for all the parameters)
+  - The rqt_reconfigure packages comes with the full desktop installation of the ROS2 packages (no separate installation required else use apt for the pkg installation).
   - use the following commands to install plotjuggler easily:
     ```bash
     sudo apt install ros-humble-plotjuggler